salkin-mada/raspi-notes/README.md

 print 'done'
 ```

-then from sc do something like this to send a keep alive message from sclang
+then in sc do something like this to send a keep alive message from sclang

 ```supercollider
 Routine.run({